Lonely Tree, Lonely Bird

 Lonely Tree, Lonely Bird (樹枝孤鳥 (Chhiū-ki Ko͘-chiáu)) is the first Taiwanese Hokkien studio album and fourth studio album overall by Taiwanese rock band Wu Bai & China Blue, released on January 12, 1998.
 Musically, the album incorporates a wide range of styles including jazz, folk, rock, electronica, and pop.

 Lonely Tree, Lonely Bird was a great commercial success, selling over 600,000 copies in Taiwan, and is considered to be one of Wu Bai's most influential works.
-To support the album, Wu Bai embarked on the Air Alert (空襲警報) concert tour, which sold over 120,000 tickets.
+To support the album, Wu Bai embarked on the Air Alert (空襲警報) concert tour across Taiwan, Malaysia, and Singapore, which sold over 120,000 tickets.

 Background and recording

 With the lifting of martial law in 1987 and further liberalization efforts in Taiwan in the early 1990s, the New Taiwanese Song movement gained prominence as many Taiwanese artists began singing in languages other than Mandarin, such as Hokkien, Hakka, or the aboriginal languages.
 However, by the mid-to-late 1990s, the movement began to subside due to the dominance of Mandopop.

 Wu Bai himself was disappointed by the quality of Taiwanese Hokkien songs at this time, believing them to simply be Mandarin-based melodies sung in the Hokkien language.
 The creative inspiration for the album was based on a vision of what Taiwan's music scene would be like if the Kuomintang had not suppressed songs in the Hokkien language.
 This scenario inspired Wu Bai to blend the singing techniques of traditional Taiwanese song with modern genres such as rock or electronica.

 Recording for the album took place in Wu Bai's rehearsal space in Tianmu, which was converted into a recording studio.